 Hebron Fire Protection District is hosting our annual Paramedic Refresher Class.
-It will be Thursday’s 9am to 5pm, on January 26th, February 2th, 9th, 16th, 23th, and March 2th.
-We will cover the required 48 hours of CEU training for NREMT, ACLS and … Continue reading
+It will be Thursday’s 9am to 5pm, on February 8, 15, 22 and March 1st, 8th, and 15th.
+We will cover the required 48 hours of CEU training for NREMT, ACLS and PALS … Continue reading

 HFPD puts a great deal of emphasis into properly training all personnel to be able to handle multiple emergency types.
 Members typically train at least one hour each shift in Fire, EMS, Hazmat, Prevention or Rescue.
 Joint trainings are often conducted with neighboring departments since we work with them often on-scene.
 Below are some examples of the training we conduct.

 Members of HFPD & Burlington participated in an SCBA endurance course set-up by Burlington Fire Protection District.
 The course was designed to test how long the firefighters could make an air bottle last while working.

 Members of HFPD, Burlington, Belleview-McVille, Petersburg and Walton all participated in live burn training at the Boone County Training Center.
 Training was conducted on fighting basement fires and search and rescue.
 The training utilized the burn building at the training center and was a good opportunity for all members to refine their skills.

 HFPD Attends Airport Disaster Drill

 Members of HFPD along with all other tri-state departments attended the 2008 Cincinnati Airport Disaster Drill.
 This year was a simulated runway collision between two airplanes.
 The drill went very well and now departments are more prepared for this type of disaster.